magento/devdocs/src/guides/v2.3/howdoi/checkout/checkout_payment_new_field.md

 {% endcollapsible %}

-Here we also need to override the purchaseorder-form.html template file for add our custom input field(Purchase Order Comment).
+It is also necessary to override the `purchaseorder-form.html` template file to add the custom input field (Purchase Order Comment).

-app/code/Learning/CustomField/view/frontend/web/template/payment/purchaseorder-form.html
+`app/code/Learning/CustomField/view/frontend/web/template/payment/purchaseorder-form.html`

 {% collapsible Show code %}